vinevg2017/first_repo/README.md

 repository hosted and makes life easier for writing code by using snapshots and the like.

+I'm making a second change here to commit back to the remote repo.

 ## Authors

 - Vincent Z.